civodlu/trw/docs/source/index.rst

 Some key features of the framework:

-* Easy to use, flexible and extensible API to build simple & complex models
+* Easy to use, flexible and extensible API to build simple & complex models with multiple inputs, outputs and tasks
 * Model debugging (e.g., activation statistics of each layer, gradient norm for each layer, embedding visualization)
 * Model understanding and result analysis (e.g., attention maps, confusion matrix, ROC curves, model comparisons, errors)
 * Support hyper-parameter optimization (random search, hyperband) and analysis